-After the recent Supreme Court decision that made the union no longer mandatory, some teachers have asked me how to get out of the teachers union…so here’s some info to get you started:
+After the recent Supreme Court decision that made the union no longer mandatory, some teachers have asked me about the teachers retirement information and how to get out of the teachers union…so here’s some info to get you started:

 STEP #1) Union Resignation Letter (send it to the local union and the district office):